Imperative Theory of Law

 In simple parlance, Laws are commands issued by the political superior or sovereign for the observance of the subjects and are enforced by sanction of the physical force of the State.

-According to Austin, there are four essentials for Law:
+According to Austin, there are four essentials of Law:

 1. Command: